 There are the volume rockers and power buttons on the right-hand side.

 There is a 3.5-millimeter Audio jack on the head.

 The left-hand side is bare, with no SIM card trail or any form of button on here.

 There is a single microphone and the micro USB 2.0 on the bottom.

 The rear dual cameras are kept in a module that has a mirror-like cover.
 Within this module, there is a dual AI camera lenses and a single LED flash.
 The color here is Gradient Purple, but there’s also a Gradient Blue and a Dark Blue color as well, and a rear fingerprint scanner is present too.

-The rest of the back is occupied by iTel’s branding, and the rear speaker opening.
+The rest of the back is occupied by iTel’s branding and the rear speaker opening.

 Built Quality: Better than I expected actually!

 As mentioned above, the P37 comes in a plastic body, which is exactly what you should expect from a phone under 40k.
-As for the built quality, I was surprise to see how solid the device feels in the hands, despite having a removable back panel.
+As for the built quality, I was surprised to see how solid the device feels in the hands, despite having a removable back panel.